sebapersson/petab_sciml/docs/src/format.md

 - `targetId` [NON\_ESTIMATED\_ENTITY\_ID, required]:
   The identifier of the non-estimated entity that will be modified.
 Restrictions vary depending on the `operationType` and the model type.
 Targets can be one of the following:
   - **Differential Targets**: Entities defined by a time derivative (e.g., targets of SBML rate rules or species that change by participating in reactions).
   - **Algebraic Targets**: Entities defined by an algebraic assignment (i.e., they are not associated with a time derivative and are generally not constant).
-In the context of a neural network, if the neural network appear in the observable formula or ODE RHS, its inputs are considered algebraic targets.
-If a neural network sets values prior to simulations, its inputs are considered to be a constant target.
+In the context of a neural network, if the neural network appears in the observable formula or ODE RHS, its inputs are considered algebraic targets.
+If a neural network is exclusively of the 3rd hybridization type (**Neural network models to parametrize ODEs**), its inputs are considered to be a constant target.
   - **Constant Targets**: Entities defined by a constant value but may be subject to event assignments (e.g., SBML model parameters that are not targets of rate or assignment rules).
   - **Model Parameter Targets**: Entities corresponding to model parameters in the model file (e.g., SBML model parameters).
+These parameters cannot appear in the PEtab parameter table.
 - `operationType` [STRING, required]:
   Specifies the type of operation to be performed on the target.
 Allowed values are:
   - `setValue`: Sets the current value of the target to the value specified in `targetValue`.
 The target must be a constant target.
   - `setRate`: Sets the time derivative of the target to `targetValue`.
 The target must be a differential target.
   - `setAssignment`: Sets the target to the symbolic value of `targetValue`.
 The target must be an algebraic target.
-  - `setParameter`: Assigns the value of a model parameter to a neural network output. `targetValue` must be a neural network output.
+  - `setParameter`: Sets the value of a model parameter to a dynamic neural network output. `targetValue` must be a neural network output.

 - `targetValue` [STRING, required]:
   The value or expression that will be used to change the target.
 The interpretation of this value depends on the specified `operationType`.

 ### `operationType` and the Condition table Defines Hybrid Model Type

 The `operationType` and condition table together specify where a neural network model is integrated into a PEtab SciML problem.
-In particular:
+In particular (here, we refer to neural network inputs and outputs as simply inputs and outputs):

 - **ODE RHS**: If all inputs use `setAssignment` and all outputs use either `setRate` or `setParameter`, the neural network appears in the ODE right-hand side.
-- **Observable Formula**: If all inputs use `setAssignment` and no outputs are specified in the condition table, the neural network is part of the observable formula (note that the output variable must be referenced in the observable table).
+- **Observable Formula**: If all inputs use `setAssignment` and no outputs are used in the condition table, then (at least some of) the outputs must be used in the observable formula.
 - **Parameter/initial value setting**: If all inputs and outputs use `setValue`, or if they are only assigned in the condition table, the neural network sets model parameters or initial values before the simulation.

 All other combinations are disallowed because they generally do not make sense in a PEtab context.
 For example, if inputs use `setAssignment` and outputs use `setValue`, then parameter values prior to simulation would be set by an assignment rule derived from model equations.
-This is not allowed in PEtab because assignment rules might be time-dependent.
+This is not allowed in PEtab because assignment rules might be time-dependent, and therefore outputs should use a different `operatorType`.
 Furthermore, if a parameter is to be assigned via a rule, it should already be incorporated into the model.
 The `petab_sciml` library provides a linter to ensure that no disallowed combination is used.
 Packages that do not wish to depend on Python are strongly encouraged to verify that the input combinations in the condition table are valid.

 !!! note "Model structure altering assignments"
-    When `setRate`, `setAssignment`, or `setParameter` are used, the model structure or observable formula is altered during model import, effectively a neural network is inserted into the generated functions.
-Since such alterations apply to all conditions, these assignments can only be made in the hybridization table.
+    When `setRate`, `setAssignment`, or `setParameter` are used, the model structure or observable formula is altered during model import.
+Effectively, a neural network is inserted into the generated functions.
+PEtab SciML only supports such alterations if they are applied to all conditions; hence, these alterations can only be specified in the hybridization table.

 ### [The Hybridization and the Condition table](@id hybrid_cond_tables)

-When the neural network sets model parameters and/or initial values prior to simulations, assignments for **all conditions** can be set with the `setValue` operator type (see below).
+When the neural network sets model parameters and/or initial values prior to simulations, assignments for **all conditions** can be set with the `setValue` operator type (see example below).
 However, sometimes assignments need to be condition-specific.
 In such cases, the neural network inputs and/or outputs should be assigned in the condition table rather than in the hybridization table.
 For example, in the output case, if `net1_output1` sets `p1` in `cond1` and `p2` in `cond2`, a valid condition table is:

 | **conditionId** | **targetId** | **targetValue** |
 |-----------------|--------------|-----------------|